k3d-io/k3d/docs/usage/commands.md

-      -a, --all  # get kubeconfigs from all clusters --output  # specify the output file where the kubeconfig should be written to --overwrite  # [Careful!] forcefully overwrite the output file, ignoring existing contents -s, --switch-context  # switch current-context in kubeconfig to the new context -u, --update  # update conflicting fields in existing kubeconfig (default: true) -d, --merge-default-kubeconfig  # update the default kubeconfig (usually $KUBECONFIG or $HOME/.kube/config) image
+      -a, --all  # get kubeconfigs from all clusters --output  # specify the output file where the kubeconfig should be written to --overwrite  # [Careful!] forcefully overwrite the output file, ignoring existing contents -s, --kubeconfig-switch-context  # switch current-context in kubeconfig to the new context -u, --update  # update conflicting fields in existing kubeconfig (default: true) -d, --merge-default-kubeconfig  # update the default kubeconfig (usually $KUBECONFIG or $HOME/.kube/config) image